Tögs-Ochiryn Namnansüren: Biography

-Namnansüren, who allegedly could trace his heritage directly back to Genghis Khan, was born in 1878 in present-day Uyanga district of Övörkhangai Province.
-In 1896 he became prince, or 'khan', of Sain Noyon Khan Province, one of the four Khalkh Mongol provinces established by the Qing dynasty.
+Namnansüren, a direct descendant of Onokhui Üizen Noyan, the third son of Gersenji Khongtaiji of the Jalayir, who was himself a son of Dayan Khan a descendant of Genghis Khan was born in 1878 in present-day Uyanga district of Övörkhangai Province.
+In 1896 he became prince, or “khan”, of Sain Noyon Khan Province, one of the four Khalkh Mongol provinces established by the Qing dynasty.
+He was the 13th holder of the hereditary title Sain Noyon, a lineage tracing back to Tumenkhen Sain Noyon in the early 17th century.
+In 1728, the Qing court formally ennobled his ancestor Tsering as a khan equal in rank to the other Khalkha khans, separating the domain from the Tusheet Khanate; thereafter the territory became known as the Sain Noyon Khanate.
 He married in 1900.

 In 1911, Namnansüren persuaded Mongolia's religious leader Bogd Khan to call a congress of Mongol princes and high-ranking lamas in Khüree to initiate independence from China.
 The Bogd Khan then dispatched him to Saint Petersburg in July 1911 as part of a delegation to seek Russian and West European support for Mongolian independence.

 The Bogd Khan appointed Namnansüren prime minister in July 1912, replacing Da Lam Tserenchimed who, as Minister of Internal Affairs, had acted as de facto head of government since the elevation of the Bogd Khan as national leader in December 1911.
 Other members of the Bogd Khan's government included the Da Lam Tserenchimed (Minister for Internal Affairs), Mijiddorjiin Khanddorj (Minister for Foreign Affairs), Dalai-Van Gombosuren (Defense Minister), Gadinbalyn Chagdarjav (Finance Minister), and Erdene Van Namsrai (Minister of Justice).